ageng/shorturl/README.md

-URL Shortener
+Simple URL Shortener
 =============

-This is shorturl project created by Fosslink.
+This is shorturl service, if you know about [bit.ly](http://bit.ly), [goo.gl](http://goo.gl) this project such as this.
+##
-Technologies used: ﻿PHP, MySQL, JQuery, phpMyAdmin, HTML/CSS, .htaccess rules
+Technologies used: ﻿PHP, MySQL, JQuery, phpMyAdmin, HTML/CSS, .htaccess rules.